andreaconti/torch_kitti/README.md

 ## Scaffolding datasets

-To manually download the datasets `torch-kitti` command line utility comes in handy:
+To manually download the datasets the `torch-kitti` command line utility comes in handy:

 ```bash
 $ torch_kitti download --help